This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 $ knexmigrate:makecreate_customers_tables

-This will create a migrations folder, and within it, a file called <TIMESTAMP>_create_customers_table.js,
+This creates a migrations folder, and within it, a file called <TIMESTAMP>_create_customers_table.js,

-where TIMESTAMP is a timestamp representing when you ran the knex migrate:make command.
+where TIMESTAMP indicates the time that you ran the knex migrate:make command.
 Replace the contents of this

 With Knex.js, you manage your schemas in sequential .js files as follows: